DSHardman/FreeFloatingObjectsDDPG/README.md

 ## Bayesian Optimisation

-Is run from _BayesianOptimisation.m_, which calls the cost function using a handle to _i180CostFunction.m_, which runs a single iteration, returns a cost, and resets the floating object to its starting position.
+Is run from _BayesianOptimisation.m_ calling the cost function using a handle to _i180CostFunction.m_.
+This runs a single iteration, returns a cost, and resets the floating object to its starting position.
 The reset & run steps are largely identical to those of the DDPG script, described below.